SajidK25/viewshark/f_modules/m_frontend/m_donations/README.md

-# ViewShark Donations Module
+# EasyStream Donations Module

-A comprehensive donation system for ViewShark with Square integration, analytics, goals, and notifications.
+A comprehensive donation system for EasyStream with Square integration, analytics, goals, and notifications.

 ## Structure
 ```